-The Blazor Tab component manages additional tabs efficiently using scrollable tabs when there are a greater number of tabs than can be shown.
+The Blazor Tab component manages tabs efficiently using scrollable tabs when there are a greater number of tabs than can be shown.
 This simplifies the design and aligns the tabs in a single line.
-Users can swipe left or right over the tab header area to scroll and make clearly visible the out-of-sight tabs in mobile devices.
+Users can swipe left or right to clearly view the out-of-sight tabs in mobile devices.

-The pop-up mode is another type of overflow mode in which a pop-up holds the additional tabs when there are a greater number of tabs than can be shown.
+The pop-up mode is another type of overflow mode in which a pop-up holds additional tabs when there are a greater number of tabs than can be shown.
 You can view the out-of-sight tabs by exploring the pop-up mode.

 Users can nest one tab within another tab to design a complex layout.

-The tab bar has good visual representation for segregating active tabs and inactive tabs.
-It has a large interaction area for navigation in mobile tab view.
+The tab bar visually represents active and inactive tabs.
+It has a clear interaction area for navigation in mobile tab view.
 The tab headers can be icons, plain text, or both.
-The position of the icons can also be changed to the left, right, top, and bottom inside tab headers.
+The position of the icons can be changed to the left, right, top, and bottom inside tab headers.

 A row of tabs can be aligned horizontally on the top or bottom of the tab content to make a top-to-bottom or bottom-to-top hierarchy in a tab bar.

 Users can configure the Remove button for each tab or specific tabs to remove them dynamically.

-Navigate among tabs with nice, built-in animation effects (e.g., slide animation) when you click or tap a tab.
-The tab navigation happens on swiping within the content or tapping a tab header in a mobile tab view.
+Navigate the tabs with built-in animation effects (e.g., slide animation) when you click or tap a tab.
+The tab navigation happens on swiping the content or tapping a tab header in a mobile tab view.

 The easy-to-use Blazor Tab component design forms wizard-like applications that are used to perform multi-step processes.

-The Blazor Tab control has several built-in themes such as Material, Bootstrap, Fabric (Office 365), and high contrast.
-They help to design material tabs, bootstrap tabs, etc. The users can customize any one of these built-in themes or create new themes to achieve their own desired look and feel, either by simply overriding SASS variables or using our Theme Studio application.
+The Blazor Tab has several built-in themes such as Tailwind CSS, Bootstrap 5, Bootstrap 4, Bootstrap, Material, Fabric, and High Contrast.
+They help to design material tabs, bootstrap tabs, etc. Users can customize these built-in themes or create new themes to achieve the desired look and feel, by simply overriding SASS variables or using our Theme Studio application.